June 2025 Can't-Miss Events

 Family Fun Day at Körner’s Folly

 Step back in time for classic games and hands-on fun.
-Enjoy historic yard games, Victorian-era toys, arts and crafts, and a scavenger hunt through the 22-room house.
-Bring a picnic and catch story time with author Suzanne Pollock.
-Admission: $14 adults, $7 children.
+Enjoy historic yard games, Victorian-era toys, stories, arts and crafts, and a scavenger hunt through the 22-room house.
+Picnics welcomed. $14 adults, $7 children.
 10 a.m.–2 p.m.

 June 14